Ship of Memories

-Ship of Memories is the sixth studio album from the Dutch rock band Focus, released in 1976 on EMI-Bovema.
-It's a compilation album.
+Ship of Memories is a compilation album from the Dutch rock band Focus, released in 1976 on EMI-Bovema.
 During a period of group inactivity, longtime associate Hubert Terheggen asked their producer Mike Vernon to select previously unreleased material for official release.
-Compiled without any active involvement by any band member, the recordings date from January 1970 to mid-1975, and largely during unproductive recording sessions in 1973 for a follow up studio album to Focus 3 (1972).
+Compiled without any active involvement by any band member, the recordings date from January 1970 to mid-1975, and largely during unproductive recording sessions in 1973 for a follow-up studio album to Focus 3 (1972).